 Yangon Travel Guide

-Yangon is hot and humid, especially at midday when most of the population takes refuge indoors or by the shade of a temple or banyan tree.
-It is a noisy and chaotic place too, with innumerable scooters, orange robed monks, neon signs and golden temple spires clashing in a visual landscape of uniquely Asian contradictions.
-Yangon is also Asia's safest city, the only positive consequence of the dictatorship that rules this country with impunity, so crime is really not a worry.
+Yangon is hot and humid, especially at midday, when most of the population takes refuge indoors or in the shade of a temple or banyan tree.
+It is a noisy and chaotic place too, with congested traffic, orange-robed monks, neon signs and golden temple spires clashing in a visual landscape of uniquely Asian contradictions.

 Become our Yangon Travel Expert